BOFA: Bridge-Layer Orthogonal Low-Rank Fusion for CLIP-Based Class-Incremental Learning: Abstract

 \section{Abstract}

-Class-Incremental Learning (CIL) aims to continually learn new categories without forgetting previously acquired knowledge.
-Vision-language models such as CLIP offer strong transferable representations via multi-modal supervision, making them promising for CIL.
-However, applying CLIP to CIL poses two major challenges: (1) adapting to downstream tasks often requires additional learnable modules, increasing model complexity and susceptibility to forgetting; and (2) while multi-modal representations offer complementary strengths, existing methods have yet to fully realize their potential in effectively integrating visual and textual modalities.
+Class-Incremental Learning (CIL) aims to continually learn new classes without forgetting previously acquired knowledge.
+Vision-language models such as CLIP offer strong transferable representations via multi-modal supervision, making them a promising choice for CIL.
+However, applying CLIP to CIL poses two major challenges: (1) adapting to downstream tasks often requires additional learnable modules, increasing model complexity and susceptibility to forgetting; and (2) while multi-modal representations offer complementary strengths, existing methods have not fully exploited the synergy between visual and textual modalities.
 To address these issues, we propose BOFA (Bridge-layer Orthogonal Fusion for Adaptation), a novel framework for CIL.
-BOFA confines all model adaptation exclusively to CLIP's existing cross-modal bridge-layer, thereby adding no extra parameters or inference cost.
-To prevent forgetting within this layer, it leverages Orthogonal Low-Rank Fusion, a mechanism that constrains parameter updates to a low-rank ``safe subspace" mathematically constructed to be orthogonal to past task features.
-This ensures stable knowledge accumulation without data replay.
-Furthermore, BOFA employs a cross-modal hybrid prototype that synergizes stable textual prototypes with visual counterparts derived from our stably adapted bridge-layer, enhancing classification performance.
-Extensive experiments on standard benchmarks show that BOFA achieves superior accuracy and efficiency compared to existing methods.
+BOFA restricts adaptation to CLIP’s existing cross-modal bridge layer, keeping the core learning process parameter-free and avoiding any extra adaptation modules.
+To prevent forgetting within this layer, it leverages Orthogonal Low-Rank Fusion, a mechanism that constrains parameter updates to a low-rank ``safe subspace" that is mathematically constructed to be approximately orthogonal to the feature subspace of past tasks.
+This encourages stable knowledge accumulation and mitigates interference between new and previously learned classes.
+Furthermore, BOFA employs a cross-modal hybrid prototype that fuses stable textual prototypes with dynamic visual counterparts derived from our adapted bridge layer, resulting in a more robust and discriminative classifier.
+Extensive experiments on standard benchmarks demonstrate that BOFA achieves superior accuracy and efficiency compared to existing methods.